gmesser/adeptdp/README.md

 adeptdp
 =======

-Adept Data Processing - C LibraryAdept Data Processing Library
+Adept Data Processing C Library

 	astr

-		The astr module maintains C strings.
+		The astr module manages C strings.

 	afile

-		An afile instance is a thin wrapper around FILE from standard C.
+		The afile module is a thin wrapper around FILE.

 	aclock

-		An aclock is a timer that provides stopwatch functionality.
+		The aclock module is a timer that provides stopwatch functionality.

 See adeptdp_doc.txt in the docs directory for the documentation.